opensearch-project/documentation-website/_security-plugin/index.md

 * Encryption
 * Authentication
 * Access control (authorization)
-* Audit logging and compliance.
+* Audit logging and compliance

-Used together they provide effective protection of sensitive information by putting it behind multiple layers of defense and granting or restricting access to information at different levels in the OpenSearch data structure.
+Used together they provide effective protection of sensitive information by putting the information behind multiple layers of defense and granting or restricting access to information at different levels in the OpenSearch data structure.
 Most implementations use a combination of options for these features to meet unique and specific security needs.

 ## Features at a glance

-The following topics provide general description of the features that define security in OpenSearch.
+The following topics provide a general description of the features that define security in OpenSearch.

 ### Encryption

 Encryption protects both data at rest and in transit.
 At rest, encryption secures sensitive information that’s kept as stored data.
 Some examples of stored data include indexes, logs, swap files, automated snapshots, and all data in the application directory.

-Encryption in transit encrypts information moving to and from and within the cluster.
+Encryption in transit encrypts information moving to, from, and within the cluster.
 OpenSearch uses the Transport Layer Security (TLS) protocol, which covers both client-to-node encryption (the REST layer) and node-to-node encryption (the transport layer).
 This combination of in-transit encryption guarantees that both requests to OpenSearch and the movement of information among different nodes is safe from tampering.

 You can find out more about configuring TLS in the [Configure TLS certificates](https://opensearch.org/docs/latest/security-plugin/configuration/tls/) section.